-This small station dates to 1891, making it the country's second oldest still-active train station.
+Kensington's small railroad station was built in 1891, making it the country's second oldest still-active train station.
+The station originally operated by the Baltimore and Ohio Railroad, was first named "Knowles Station" after the farmland owned by George Knowles which the station was located on.
+Later, when a community named Kensington sprung up around the railroad, the station was renamed.
 Its designer E. Francis Baldwin was the B&O's top architect at the time, creating hundreds of buildings over his long career (though many no longer survive).
 The station's "Stick Style" design is highly practical, featuring large overhanging eaves that shelter waiting passengers from sun, rain, and snow.
-Kensington is around 11 miles from Washington D.C.; back in the late 19th century, city residents could travel from Washington's Union Station to Kensington for around 35 cents.
-Trains still connect the two places, though commuters more commonly use the metro.
+However, compared to the B&O stations at Rockville and Silver Spring, the station lacks fine detailing due to financial struggles at the time.
+Kensington is around 11 miles from Washington D.C., and back in the late 19th century, city residents could travel from Washington's Union Station to Kensington for around 35 cents.
+Maryland state-run MARC commuter trains now connect the two places after taking over B&O passenger service in 1974.
 The station parking lot now hosts the Kensington Farmers' Market on Saturdays and continues to serve as a community symbol and gathering place.

 "National Register of Historic Places Inventory--Nomination Form: Kensington Historic District."
 U.S. Dept. of the Interior, Heritage Conservation and Recreation Service.
 Accessed April 25, 2017. https://mht.maryland.gov/secure/medusa/PDF/NR_PDFs/NR-638.pdf.

 Capital Subdivision, Wikipedia.
 Accessed March 5th 2021. https://en.wikipedia.org/wiki/Capital_Subdivision.